xsdk-project/ATPESC2018HandsOnLessons/pages/setup_instructions.md

 ## Required Steps

-Please complete the followig _required_ steps prior to the beginning of the session on Monday, August 6th.
+Please complete the following _required_ steps prior to the beginning of the session on Monday, August 6th.

 1. Log Into Cooley